Chelson Meadow Community Solar

 - We are pleased to be able to include a design that considers the constraints of putting a solar farm on an old landfill site, as well as providing a meaningful overall benefit for nature.

-- The full details of our approach can be found in our planning application, however if you would like to join us for an online information event, please see below.
+- The full details of our approach can be found in our planning application

 We have made a commitment to 25% biodiversity net gain, improving the existing habitats across an area in excess of 37 hectares, this includes a further 20 hectares beyond the footprint of the solar farm itself.
-Our commitment is explained in a 30-year Outline Biodiversity Management Plan that will be carried out should planning be approved.
+Our commitment is explained in a 30-year Outline Biodiversity Management Plan.
 This includes long term management actions to improve the condition of the existing grassland, ‘open mosaic’ and woodland habitats across this site plus other improvements such as bird and bat boxes, homes for reptiles (reptile Hibernacula) and the introduction of beehives.

 The map below shows the wildlife habitats that we are aiming for, post installation of the solar farm: